Legal professions - introduction

 The law officers of the State Counsel’s Office are required to act in the interests of society, which they represent in seeking that the law be applied.

-With the exception of the office of the Principal State Counsel (procureur général) at the Court of Cassation, which is separate, France’s State Counsel’s Offices make up a hierarchical pyramid ‘under the authority of the Minister of Justice’.
-Article 30 of the Code of Criminal Procedure provides that the Minister of Justice is to conduct the policy determined by the government with regard to public legal actions.
+With the exception of the office of the Principal State Counsel (parquet général) at the Court of Cassation, which is separate, France’s State Counsel’s Offices make up a hierarchical pyramid under the authority of the Minister of Justice.
+Article 30 of the Code of Criminal Procedure provides that the Minister of Justice is to conduct the criminal justice policy determined by the government.
 The Minister is to ensure that this policy is applied consistently throughout the country.
-To this end, the Minister may give general instructions to the law officers of the State Counsel’s Office regarding the public legal actions they bring.
+To this end, the Minister may give general instructions to the law officers of the State Counsel’s Office regarding criminal justice policy.

-At each Regional Court, there is a State Counsel’s Office, headed by a State Counsel (procureur de la République) and made up of several law officers answerable to him or her.
-The State Counsel manages the office, distributing tasks and departments among the deputy state counsel (procureurs adjoints), the vice state counsel (vice‑procureurs) and the assistant state counsel (substituts).
-The State Counsel heading that office in turn works under the supervision and direction of the Principal State Counsel.
+At each regional court (tribunal de grande instance), there is a State Counsel’s Office, headed by a State Counsel (procureur de la République) and made up of several law officers answerable to him or her.
+The State Counsel manages the office, distributing tasks and departments among the deputy State Counsel officers (procureurs adjoints), the vice State Counsel officers (vice-procureurs) and the assistant State Counsel officers (substituts).
+The State Counsel heading that office in turn works under the supervision and direction of the Principal State Counsel (procureur général).

-Despite this hierarchical structure, the State Counsel’s Office is regarded as an indivisible unit, in that an assistant does not need authority from a superior to act, and all of his or her acts bind the State Counsel’s Office as a whole.
+Despite this hierarchical structure, the State Counsel’s Office is regarded as an indivisible unit: an assistant does not need authority from a superior to act, and all of his or her acts bind the State Counsel’s Office as a whole.

 Role and functions